ohmp/james-project/upgrade-instructions.md

  - Once done, direct the traffic to the James 3.4.0 cluster, and dispose the James 3.3.0 cluster as well as the ElasticSearch 2.2 cluster
  - Search result will omit changes that took place during the switching process (starting from the reIndexing start)
  - Thus trigger a [Full ReIndexing](https://james.apache.org/server/manage-webadmin.html#ReIndexing_all_mails) to restore search consistency.

+Keep in mind that full reIndexing needs to process all users email and thus can be slow.

 ## 3.3.0 version